ravvaphanesh/Block-Sort-Based-Indexer/BlockSortBasedIndexer/README.txt

 Block Sort Based Indexer README Manual
 --------------------------------------

+NOTE: The implementation in the TextFileTermListWriter class is currently NOT implemented.
+Implementation will be done when time permits.

 To use this software (in it's current state) you need to do the following:
 1. Run the project under Java 1.6 or later (some code used does not work in < 1.6)
 2. Create a folder "documents" and "index" in the project-folder (program checks for these folders)